biqute/qtics/docs/source/instruments/triton.rst

 ---------

 * `get_mixing_chamber_temp()`
-  Return the mixing chamber temperature in mK.
+  Return the mixing chamber temperature in K.

 * `get_still_temp()`
   Return the still temperature in K.